hugosal/Zostera-marina-IBM/data_analysis/README.txt

 	number_new_leaves_JAGS_sampling_Salinas_Solana.R
 	shrink_factor_JAGS_sampling_Salinas_Solana.R
 Each script creates a CSV output file with a summary of the posterior distribution of the parameters of the submodel.
-The parametrization was performed using data of observed plants during the year 2000 in the study site.
+The parametrization was performed using data of observed plants during the year 2000 or 2018 in the study site.
 The values of these parameters were used for the construction of the individual-based model in Python.

 3) Model validation
 The model's validation consisted of comparing several simulations of the model with the observed plants during the years 2000 and 2018.
-The R script validation_ANOVA_BF_2000_and_2018_Salinas_Solana.R was used for this comparison using the BayesFactor package.
+The R script validation_ANOVA_BF_2000_and_2018_Salinas_Solana.R and validation_n_phtomers_ANOVA_BF_2000_and_2018_Salinas_Solana were used for this comparison using the BayesFactor package.
 The R script uses the output files in the directories outs2000 and outs2018 to compare the simulated with the observed plants (observed_rhizomes_2000 and observed_rhizomes_2018.csv).
 Figure 3 shows one comparison of observed and simulated plants through time and was created with the script Fig3_Salinas_Solana.R